Stuck in a rut? Here are 5 simple ideas that will help revitalize you and your practice.

 We are often the last group to utilize ourselves what we champion in our practices.
 If visiting a care provider isn’t feasible at this time, studies show sitting quietly for 15 minutes a day can be transformative for lowering stress, reducing anxiety, and improving memory.
 Take lameness exams outside or simply take 5 minutes to walk a dog.

-Veterinarians are at significantly higher risk of suicide than the general population due to complex occupational stressors, depression, and burnout.
-The AVMA has a list of mental wellbeing resources for veterinarians, and I encourage all of you to use it as a resource.
+Alarmingly, veterinarians are at significantly higher risk of suicide than the general population due to complex occupational stressors, depression, and burnout.
+The nonprofit organization Not One More Vet provides multiple avenues of assistance including an online support group, and the AVMA has a list of mental well-being resources for veterinarians.
 It’s imperative that we continue to prioritize our health and support one another.
-In fact, it’s life or death.
+In fact, it’s a matter of life or death.